syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 In order to add control manually in XAML, follow the steps below:

-1. Add the below required assembly reference to the project, Syncfusion.SfDiagram.UWP .
+1. Add the below required assembly reference to the project.
+   * Syncfusion.SfDiagram.UWP.
 2. Import UWP SfDiagram control namespace  Syncfusion.UI.Xaml.Diagram in XAML page.
+3. Register your trial license key

+Include your license key in `App.xaml.cs` before initializing any Syncfusion components.

+{% tabs %}

+{% highlight C# %}

+// Register the Syncfusion license Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR_LICENSE_KEY");

+{% endhighlight %}

+{% endtabs %}

+{% endcolumn %}

+{: .installation-step-3}
+{% column %}
-3. Declare SfDiagram control in XAML page.
+4. Declare SfDiagram control in XAML page.

 N> Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion® license key in your UWP application to use our components.